-- (A) social security number; - (B) motor vehicle operator's license number or non-driver identification card number; - (C) financial account number or credit or debit card number, if circumstances exist in which the number could be used without additional identifying information, access codes, or passwords; or - (D) account passwords or personal identification numbers or other access codes for a financial account.
+- (1) social security number; - (2) motor vehicle operator's license number or non-driver identification card number; - (3) financial account number or credit or debit card number, if circumstances exist in which the number could be used without additional identifying information, access codes, or passwords; or - (4) account passwords or personal identification numbers or other access codes for a financial account.
+Vt.
+Stat.
+Ann. tit.
+9 § 2430(5)(A).

 "Encryption" means use of an algorithmic process to transform data into a form in which the data is rendered unreadable or unusable without use of a confidential process or key.
 Vt.
 Stat.
 Ann. tit.
-9, § 2430.
+9 § 2430(4).

 "Redaction" means the rendering of data so that it is unreadable or is truncated so that no more than the last four digits of the identification number are accessible as part of the data.
 Vt.
 Stat.
 Ann. tit.
-9, § 2430.
+9 § 2430(7).